Adult Bipolar Disorder is a Depressive Illnessweb_admin

 - Suicide, in some extreme cases

-The length of the depressive and manic episodes may also take a toll on the patient’s friends, family, and co-workers.
+The length of the depressive and manic episodes may also affect the patient’s friends, family, and co-workers.

 Medication Treatment Options

-Medication is the essential part of the overall treatment plan.
-They may not cure you completely but help you maintain a balanced mood so that you perform the daily activities and live a healthy life.
-Different types of medicines are used to treat bipolar disorder.
-Indeed, the best medicine is the one that suits you.
+Medication is an essential part of the overall treatment plan.
+They may not cure you entirely, but they help you maintain a balanced mood to perform daily activities and live a healthy life.
+Different types of medicines are used to treat bipolar disorder, and indeed, the best treatment is the one that suits you.

-Some of the commonly used medicines include Divalproex sodium, lithium, Valproic acid, Carbamazepine etc. Also, drugs known as antipsychotic medicines including Loxapine, Haloperidol or Risperidone are also popular for treating bipolar disorder.
+Some commonly used medicines include Divalproex sodium, lithium, Valproic acid, Carbamazepine, etc. Also, drugs known as antipsychotic medicines, including Loxapine, Haloperidol, or Risperidone, are famous for treating bipolar disorder.

 Mood swings are common for everyone but imagine intense highs and lows that interfere with your daily activities, relationships, and work.
 Bipolar disorder is a neurological condition affecting around 2.8% of American adults yearly.
 Although most people think of bipolar disorder as a manic-depressive illness, where patients alternate between extreme highs and lows, bipolar disorder is more complex than that.
 This blog post aims to shed light on bipolar disorder as a depressive illness and how it can affect adults.